newatoms/beta/_private/pitches/stby.md

 #### Method

 We create a very simple but comprehensive explanatory of what service design is.
-We show what impact service design can have on everyday objects by using the development of the stabilizing spoon for parkinson patients.
+We show what impact service design can have on our everyday lives by using the journey of a package you order online.
+What service design choices are made to better the process of sending a package?

 #### Outcome